hitchdev/hitchstory/README.rst

   Send email:
-    based on: log in                 # continues from test above
+    based on: log in                 # inherits from and continues from test above
     steps:
       - Click: new email
       - Fill form: